China widens drug industry probe, visits Belgium's UCB

 BRUSSELS/LONDON Belgian drugmaker UCB (UCB.BR) has been visited by Chinese authorities as the country widens investigations into bribery by drugmakers, following allegations against Britain's GlaxoSmithKline (GSK.L).

-A spokesman for UCB said on Thursday that officials were also investigating other drug companies with operations in the country, although he did not identify them.
+A spokesman for UCB said on Thursday that officials were also investigating a number of other drug companies with operations in the country, although he did not identify them.

-A number of international firms - including Novartis NOVN.VX, Roche ROG.VX, Johnson & Johnson (JNJ.N) and AstraZeneca (AZN.L) - denied any knowledge of being investigated following the UCB news.

 Chinese police have accused GSK of bribing officials and doctors to boost sales and raise the price of its medicines, marking a hardening stance against malpractice by multinationals operating in the country.